 Why it matters

-It specifically inserts the Mashpee Wampanoag Tribe Reservation and land held in trust for the Wampanoag Tribe of Gay Head (Aquinnah) into the Long-Term Leasing Act.
+The bill adds the Mashpee Wampanoag Tribe Reservation and land held in trust for the Wampanoag Tribe of Gay Head (Aquinnah) to the existing list of tribes already allowed to sign 99-year leases.

-The bill affects lease terms only.
-It does not authorize the sale of tribal land or change who owns it.
+The change affects lease length only.
+It does not authorize the sale of tribal land or alter who owns it.

 Who benefits from H.R.
 681?